docarray/docarray/docs/advanced/document-store/benchmark.md

 | The dimension of `.embedding`                   | 128       |
 | Number of results for the task "Find by vector" | 10,000    |

-We choose 1 million Documents for two reasons: (1) it is the most common data scale for SME.
-(2) we expect it is a performance-wise breaking point for a production system.
+We choose sift1m dataset, which has been commonly used for evaluating the approximate nearest neighbour search methods.

 Each Document follows the structure: